brianhill/supernova-observation/pydev/pydevenv.md

 `conda activate supernova`

-It is a good idea to add the latter command to your .zshrc file so that you don't accidentally try to launch jupyter in the base environment.
+It is a good idea to add the latter command to your `.zshrc` file so that you don't accidentally try to launch jupyter in the base environment.

-The environment supernova is nothing more than a copy of the environment base.
-However, if we muck the environment up somehow, we can start over by making another copy of base rather than re-downloading the Anaconda distribution.
+The environment `supernova` is nothing more than a copy of the environment `base`.
+However, if we muck the environment up somehow, we can start over by making another copy of `base` rather than re-downloading the Anaconda distribution.

 ### Launching  Jupyter

 First we need to get Jupyter started.
-In a Terminal window:
+In a Terminal window, depending on what notebooks you want to work on, either,

+`cd ~/Projects/supernova-observation/pydev`

+or,

-`cd ~/Projects/supernova-observation/pydev
+`cd ~/Projects/supernova-observation/targets`

+Then,

 `jupyter notebook`

 ### ccdproc

+*ALL THE REST OF THE INFORMATION BELOW HAS NOT BEEN RECENTLY UPDATED.
+AS WE START A NEW ROUND OF ANALYSES WE WILL UPDATE IT.*

 Out data processing pipeline will use [ccdproc](https://ccdproc.readthedocs.io/en/latest/) for image calibration (lights, darks, flats, and biases).